kdh4646/react-events-tanstack/README.md

-# 💯 React Events with Tanstack
+# 💯 React Events Page with Tanstack
 > [!NOTE]
 > Reference : Code snapshots and materials for our "React - The Complete Guide" course (https://acad.link/reactjs)